OCTOPUS 15: 'LOST AND PROFOUND'

 Artists: Peter Maloney, Tara Marynowsky, Sam Phillips, Patrick Pound, Elvis Richardson, Giselle Stanborough, Tina Havelock Stevens

 Curator: Daniel Mudie Cunningham

 Exhibition opening: Friday 22 May 2015, 6–8pm

-The structure of the exhibition itself, which is situated in both the downstairs galleries at Gertrude Contemporary and the Studio 12 Project Space upstairs, references online digital wunderkammers like Google, eBay and YouTube.
-It seeks to create a visually overstimulated environment in which different temporalities, and varying digital and non-digital realities rub-up against one another, akin to the experience of searching for information and objects online.
+The structure of the exhibition itself, which was situated in both the downstairs galleries at Gertrude Contemporary and the Studio 12 Project Space upstairs, referenced online digital wunderkammers like Google, eBay and YouTube.
+It sought to create a visually overstimulated environment in which different temporalities, and varying digital and non-digital realities rub-up against one another, akin to the experience of searching for information and objects online.

 A full media release with artist and curator biographies can be found here.

 Image: Patrick Pound, The Museum of Falling, detail, 2012–, found photograph, courtesy of the artist and Stills Gallery, Sydney.

 Octopus is made possible with generous support from Proclaim Management Solutions.